 However, from an electrician’s view, there are two main phases of construction.
 Phase one is the rough-in, and phase two is the finish.

-A Step-by-Step Guide Into How the Electrical Work is Carried Out During the Construction of a House
+A Step-by-Step Guide To How the Electrical Work is Carried Out During the Construction of a House

 Stage 1 – Temporary Electric Installation and Underground Conduit